CollinM/plankton/doc/LAB-NOTEBOOK.md

 **5/10/2016**

 Setup Spark's random forest implementation in my process today; however, it will not run to completion.
-Using the trainng data from experiment 6, I am unable to even train a full forest.
+Using the training data from experiment 6, I am unable to even train a full forest.
 With any number of trees greater than 20, the job will throw an `OutOfMemoryError` citing java heap space and exit.
 With fewer trees than that, it will run for hours and show no progress.
 I tried again to run a job on the CMU Spark cluster, but it's still refusing my jobs.
 This bloated memory profile is apparently a known problem as there's a ticket to slim down the memory usage in the Spark issue tracker.

 Since random forests weren't playing nice, I thought I might as well try out the next item in Spark's toolkit: multilayer perceptrons.
 I wrapped up this code and fed it the training data from experiment 6.
 It's running as I types this... should take ~3 hours (~40 mins per fold, 5 folds).
 Update: it took over 12 hours and the performance was terrible, see 5/11/2016.

-So far, logistic regression has been the only thing that's tractable to iterate on quickly, but the model cannot accomodate non-linear decision boundaries.
+So far, logistic regression has been the only thing that's tractable to iterate on quickly, but the model cannot accommodate non-linear decision boundaries.
 However, it's weakness here might be greatly compounded by the 121 boundaries that it has to cram into one model.
 I think it would be worth trying one random split of a one-vs-rest logistic regression model to see if posing the multi-class problem as 121 binary problems makes those features more usable.
 A quick literature search seems to support the hypothesis of OVR being better than multiclass when there are a lot of classes.
 Of course, it could be the case that the sub-region averages are just bad features, but that doesn't seem proven yet.

 --------------------